Vla4is/quiz_platform/report/Vlad Nahimovich OOP coursework report.md

 <br>Key findings:
 <br>Flask is decent framework, provides great infrastructure to create complex programs in efficient way and incredible speed.

-Design patters:
+<br>Design patters:
-Must be used for better code readability and increasing the development process.
+<br>Must be used for better code readability and increasing the development process.

-OOP principles:
+<br>OOP principles:
-The principles should be understood and implemented everywhere.
+<br>The principles should be understood and implemented everywhere.
 Also significantly increase the speed and make the bug hunting easier.

-Planning:
+<br>Planning:
-Before writing the first line code we should plan and understand what we want to implement during the project.
+<br>Before writing the first line code we should plan and understand what we want to implement during the project.
 We must plan how the databases will look, how the frontend will communicate with backend and also which strategy to use to avoid unnecessary time wasting and issues.
 I drew it on paper and had an exact understanding how the application will look.

-Start with frontend:
+<br>Start with frontend:
-Is extension to planning, personally, better to know how the application will look and which methods and strategies to use to implement the backend.
+<br>Is extension to planning, personally, better to know how the application will look and which methods and strategies to use to implement the backend.

-Avoid bugs:
+<br>Avoid bugs:
-Also part of planning, we have to ask questions such as:
+<br>Also part of planning, we have to ask questions such as:
-What we need to check, or what can lead to unexpected behavior and what tools I have to develop the application.
+<br>What we need to check, or what can lead to unexpected behavior and what tools I have to develop the application.

-Write clean and use proper name conventions:
+<br>Write clean and use proper name conventions:
-Writing clean code with good name conventions leading to better understanding of overall mechanism of the application and “feeling of connection” to the software you are creating.
+<br>Writing clean code with good name conventions leading to better understanding of overall mechanism of the application and “feeling of connection” to the software you are creating.

-**Extension of the application:**
+<br>**Extension of the application:**
-1\.
+<br>1\.
 I want to add synchronous communication
-2\.
+<br>2\.
 Add some non-mandatory functions in quiz management such as arrows back and forth, detailed review of the results (will be defined by administrator) and many more functions like this.
-3\.
+<br>3\.
 Experimental launch to the internet, involving hosting and domain.
-4\.
+<br>4\.
 Security – to avoid stuff like HSS attacks, and SQL penetration (The app is vulnerable, and the changes will not published on GitHub).
-5\.
+<br>5\.
 Adding text answers, image selection, media player for selecting voice messages, adding speech recognition algorithms for answers and bunch of functions like this (we can also replicate duolingo), using this platform.
-6\.
+<br>6\.
 Adding a page with quizzes made by the community (for example language).
-7\.
+<br>7\.
 Addition of ML algorithms, supervised and unsupervised for variety of purposes.

-Overall, the app can be used in various scenarios and potentially overcome the competition with better UI and simplicity, the competitors charge money, their interfaces are more complex, we can more try to rely on the community, so users will be available to post their own quizzes on various topics.
+<br>Overall, the app can be used in various scenarios and potentially overcome the competition with better UI and simplicity, the competitors charge money, their interfaces are more complex, we can more try to rely on the community, so users will be available to post their own quizzes on various topics.

-Thank you very much for reading my report, I will improve and start to extend the application, only 5% is done from those ideas I mentioned, but still it’s a good start for me.
+<br>Thank you very much for reading my report, I will improve and start to extend the application, only 5% is done from those ideas I mentioned, but still it’s a good start for me.